 |Flower Color||Yellow, orange, red|

-However, research has shown that the use of tropical milkweed in gardens in or near the migratory paths of monarch butterflies can interfere with monarch migration and increase the spread of the protozoan parasite that is found in bloodflowers.
+Bloodflowers are a low-maintenance plant, but there is one big consideration to be mindful of when choosing it for your garden.
+Research has shown that the use of tropical milkweed in gardens in or near the migratory paths of monarch butterflies can interfere with monarch migration and increase the spread of the protozoan parasite that is found in bloodflowers.
 This is especially true in states that are warm all year round because the bloodflowers remain evergreen and monarch butterflies will often choose not to migrate at all.
-In fact, bloodflowers are now considered a weed in the southern states.

 So, if you live in a warmer southern state and are looking to create a butterfly garden or enhance your existing garden with plants that will attract butterflies, consider planting native milkweed varieties instead of bloodflowers.
 There are also some extra measures you can take if you do plant bloodflowers in your garden to ensure that you are protecting the butterflies and gardening responsibly.

 Bloodflowers grow best in full sun but can tolerate partial shade when grown outdoors.
-When choosing a spot in your garden for bloodflowers, ensure the location receives plenty of direct sunlight throughout most of the day.
+When choosing a spot in your garden for bloodflowers, select a location that receives plenty of direct sunlight throughout the day.

 Bloodflowers are able to grow in a variety of different soil types and generally aren’t picky about where they grow.
-Above all else, ensure that well-draining soil is provided as bloodflowers do not like to be waterlogged.
+Above all else, make certain that well-drained soil is provided as bloodflowers do not like to be waterlogged.

 Bloodflowers are considered drought-tolerant but will do best when consistent moisture is provided.
 Supplement regular rainfall with occasional watering if you notice that the plant is drying out significantly between rainfalls.